 To get the best possible experience using our website, we recommend that you upgrade to latest version of this browser or install another web browser.
 See our Browser Support/Compatibility page for supported browsers list.

-National Chemistry Week (NCW) is a community based program of the American Chemical Society (ACS).
+National Chemistry Week (NCW) is a community-based program of the American Chemical Society (ACS).
 This annual program unites ACS local sections, student chapters, technical divisions, businesses, schools, and individuals in communicating the importance of chemistry to our quality of life.
-NCW occurs annually during the week of Mole Day, which is October 23.
+NCW occurs annually during the third week of October.

 The mission of NCW is to reach the public, particularly elementary and secondary school children, with positive messages about chemistry to:

 Make a positive change in the public's impression of chemistry;

 Promote a mechanism for effectively mobilizing ACS local sections; and

 Motivate the ACS membership through local section activities.